XDeFi-tech/docs-new/developers/ethereum.md

 # Ethereum (ETH)

-Welcome to the XDEFI Wallet Ethereum integration guide.
-This guide will help you to integrate your Ethereum-based DApp with XDEFI Wallet.
+Welcome to the Ctrl Wallet Ethereum integration guide.
+This guide will help you to integrate your Ethereum-based DApp with Ctrl Wallet.

 <!--@include: ./_evm.md-->